galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 # Normalising and Clustering Cells

 Normalisation permits the comparison of different samples by refactoring out uninformative variability relating to the size of sample, and other sources of unwanted variability.
-Clustering, which groups or categorises cells based on their similarity,  is one of the most crucial stages in the analysis after normalisation.
+Clustering, which groups or categorises cells based on their similarity, and is a crucial stage in the analysis after normalisation.

-The effectiveness of the clustering relies on the effectiveness of the normalisation, and the ideal method to normalise single cell RNA-seq data is still a field of active research.
-There are two main reasons normalisation is not a straightforward process, related to two potential sources of uncertainty: technological and biological variability.
+The effectiveness of the clustering relies on the normalisation.
+The ideal method to normalise single cell RNA-seq data is still a field of active research as  it is not a straightforward process due to two potential sources of uncertainty: technological and biological variability.

 ## Biological Variation

 ![Sources of variation]({{site.baseurl}}{% link topics/transcriptomics/images/raceid_cellcycle.svg %} "Sources of unwanted biological variation: (Left) Transcriptional Bursting, and (Right) Cell-cycle Variation")

 Transcriptional bursting is a stochastic model for the transcription process in a cell, where transcription does not occur as a smooth or continuous process but occurs in spontaneous and discrete 'bursts' thought to be only loosely associated with chromatin conformation/availability.
 It is an effect that is not seen in bulk RNA-seq due to the smoothing effect of measuring average gene expression across a tissue.
-However, the effect is more pronounced in single-cell and it is hard to model against.
+The effect is more pronounced in single-cell and is hard to model against.

 On the other hand, cell-cycle variation is well defined and can be modelled against.
-As the cell grows from the G1 to the M phase, the amount of mRNA transcribed grows with it, meaning that cells in the later stages of their cycle are more likely to produce more transcripts of a given gene than a cell of the same type in the earlier stages of its cycle.
+As the cell grows from the G1 to the M phase, the amount of mRNA transcribed grows, meaning that cells in the later stages of their cycle are more likely to produce more transcripts of a given gene.
 Such differences can give false variation that would cluster two cells of the same type but at different time-points separately.
-Fortunately, there are a well-defined set of genes whose expression is known to co-vary with the cell-cycle, and thus this effect can be modelled out.
+Fortunately, there are a well-defined set of genes whose expression is known  to co-vary with the cell-cycle, thus this effect can be modelled out.

 ## Technical Variation